 And Letting It Ride

 What’s up my fellow longhairs?!
 The name’s El Spencerino and I’m fortunate to be the newest addition to an already-solid group of dudes.
-Just like you, I’m a huge fan of what The Longhairs stands for and I’m stoked to be letting it ride with like-minded individuals.
+Just like you, I’m a huge fan of what The Longhairs stands for and I’m stoked to be enjoying the ride.

 I’ve learned there are so many more people that have joined with us.
 As we all know, being a longhair is a state of mind because long hair lives in the heart.

 THAT’S What Counts

 It counts because that’s what makes you one of us.
 Nowhere did this become more apparent to me than yesterday, where undying bonds were forged and our fraternity of fantastic fleece grew even stronger.

 On a stunningly beautiful day a small posse of bros gathered to showcase some new Hair Ties For Guys (more on that in a sec).